needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

     // The task is complete.
 Be sure to check the Status is successful before storing the Result.
 }
 ```

-#### Please Note:
+The `AsyncOperationHandle.Task` property is not available on `WebGL` as multi-threaded operations are not supported on that platform.

-Loading scenes with `SceneManager.LoadSceneAsync` with `allowSceneActivation` set to false or using `Addressables.LoadSceneAsync` and passing in false for the `activateOnLoad` parameter can lead to subsequent async operations being blocked and unable to complete.
-Please checkout the `allowSceneActivation` documentation here: https://docs.unity3d.com/ScriptReference/AsyncOperation-allowSceneActivation.html
+Note that Loading scenes with `SceneManager.LoadSceneAsync` with `allowSceneActivation` set to false or using `Addressables.LoadSceneAsync` and setting false for the `activateOnLoad` parameter can lead to subsequent async operations being blocked and unable to complete.
+See the [`allowSceneActivation` documentation](https://docs.unity3d.com/ScriptReference/AsyncOperation-allowSceneActivation.html).